jundalisay/spblist/content/en/material/fallacies/scam.md

 ### The Elements Restored

-The demarcation of the 3 Elements re-separates the Consevation of Energy and Mass from the prison or confinement created by `E=mc^2`.
+The demarcation of the 3 Elements re-separates the Conservation of Energy and Mass from the prison or confinement created by `E=mc^2`.

 No longer does one need a huge amount of energy to bypass spacetime and teleport or levitate to other locations.